 Qualmark is New Zealand Tourism’s official quality assurance organisation, providing a trusted guide to identifying quality travel experience.
 With Qualmark, businesses are independently accessed by a tourism expert and awarded a Bronze, Silver or Gold award depending on their performance against the Sustainable Tourism Business criterion.

 Good news: When you book with Whakarewarewa – The Living Māori Village, you know you’re visiting a business that’s providing quality experiences and leading the way in sustainability.
 For us, we are proud to be recognised as being up there with the best!

 These awards are the major travel industry awards based on millions of reviews and opinions from travellers around the world.
-Our award reflects that we have been ranked among New Zealand’s “the best of the best” in the category of Landmarks for service, quality, and customer satisfaction.
+Our awards reflect our ranking among New Zealand’s “best of the best” in the category of Landmarks for service, quality, and customer satisfaction.

 Whakarewarewa – The Living Māori Village is a member of the Rotorua Sustainable Tourism Charter.

 This grass roots organisation is committed to Rotorua becoming a sustainable destination and to members continually improving their social and environmental performance.

 Whakarewarewa – The Living Māori Village has been audited and certified by Be Accessible, who assess sights, activities, transport providers, accommodation providers, retail stores and restaurants with a view to identifying how accessible their service is for visitors with young children, or visitors with a vision or hearing impairment, mobility impairment and learning and intellectual impairments.

 Be Accessible has awarded us Bronze Be Accessible status.
 This means that while there are some areas that are not totally accessible, generally we have a good level of accessibility.
 You can find more information here about our Be Accessible and our bronze certification.